c0d3x-software/react-away/docs/architecture/domain.md

 <aside cols='4:5'>
 <div>

-It is very coloquial domain view of each client-side and server-side module with its basic workflow.
-The notation used here means:
+It is very coloquial domain view of each client-side and server-side module with its basic concentps and workflows.

+The notations used in models means:

 * `-->` implementation details
 * `──>` dependency workflow